gigirassy/testingapollo/content/services.md

 #### Frontends!

 *   [Mozhi](https://moz.blitzw.in): Another translation frontend that doesn't track you!
 Translate from and to many languages here.
+*   [LibreTranslate](https://lt.blitzw.in): Translation frontend with an open source model!
-*   [Breezewiki](https://fan.blitzw.in): Browse Fandom without being exposed to military ads and cringe comments made by 10-year-olds.
+*   [Breezewiki](https://fan.blitzw.in) 💜: Browse Fandom without being exposed to military ads and cringe comments made by 10-year-olds.
 (Including my own!)
 *   [Invidious](https://tube.blitzw.in): Watch Youtube without tracking!
 *   [Wikimore](https://wikimore.blitzw.in): A frontend for WikiMedia projects.
-*   [RedLib](https://rl.blitzw.in): Browse Reddit without being tracked!
-WebDock-hosted. **Under basic auth due to data scraping**.
-Username is blitzwing and password is redlib.
+*   [RedLib](https://rl.blitzw.in) 💜: Browse Reddit without being tracked!
 *   [SafeTwitch](https://twitch.blitzw.in): A Twitch frontend without tracking!
-*   [Binternet](https://pin.blitzw.in): Browse the unhinged world of Pinterest without tracking!
+*   [Binternet](https://pin.blitzw.in) 💜: Browse the unhinged world of Pinterest without tracking!
 *   [Quetre](https://q.blitzw.in): Browse bad opinions on Quetre without tracking!
 *   [Intelluctual](https://genius.blitzw.in): Browse song lyrics without tracking!